tmalsburg/helm-bibtex/README.md

     article waters caplan

+A common use case is where a search term is written in a document (say in your LaTeX manuscript) and you want to search for it in your bibliography.
+In this situation, just start helm-bibtex and hit `M-n`.
+This inserts the word under the cursor as the search term.
+(This is a helm feature and can be used in all helm sources not just helm-bibtex.)
+Note that it is also possible to use BibTeX keys for searching.
+So if your cursor is on a BibTeX key (e.g., in a LaTeX cite command) you can start helm-bibtex, hit `M+n` and see the entry associated with that BibTeX key.

 There are several actions for matching BibTeX entries:

 - Open the PDF file associated with an entry if available (default).